kfoley5/Viz-Tech-Final-Project/README.md

 # Viz-Tech-Final-Project
-Scrolly-telling visualization of Twitter data
+Adaption of Figma prototype.
+A visualization of downloaded and self-collected Instagram user data.